Durex Real Feel condoms review

 Lastly, ladies, they come in a gold packet.
 This means that when you give them to your man, he can pretend he’s a champion.
 You can keep quiet about the fact that he’s only got the gold medal because he came first, again.

-You can also buy the condoms from Amazon here.
+You can also buy a 12-pack of Real Feel condoms from Amazon here. (affiliate link)

 Proving that the condoms don’t smell bad “Smell my hands!”